Fadhil Al Azzawi: Life and career

 Fadhil Al Azzawi was born in Kirkuk in 1940.
-As a young boy, he was fascinated by the sound and rhythm of the Qu'ran and noticed that poetry was evident in Iraqi folklore such as the tales of the Arabian Knights.
+As a young boy, he was fascinated by the sound and rhythm of the Qu'ran and noticed that poetry was evident in Iraqi folklore such as the tales of the Arabian Nights.
 In the post war period, when contemporary poetry filtered into Iraq, Al Azzaawi quickly acquainted himself with its forms.

 He holds a BA in English Literature from Baghdad University.